culibraries/library-reporting/README.md

 It is our intention that this repository serve as the central hub for all reporting documentation.
 If a report exists, it should have a directory and a README.md file, even if it only contains notes or TODOs.
 In fact, putting notes and TODOs in this file is totally fine.

 # Getting started
+Install git following the instructions [here](https://github.com/git-guides/install-git).

 Clone the repo, make a branch for your work, add some stuff, and push.
+Here's how.

 ```shell
 # Clone this repo.